 You can create a new Wrike task, assign a task, add attachments, schedule a task, update the task status, designate task priority, add a comment, or add a task to a subfolder or several folders—all via email.

 Want to do even more with Wrike?
-Wrike's Zapier integrations let you automate your work and connect with thousands of other apps like Google Sheets and Evernote.
+Wrike's Zapier integrations let you automate your work and connect with thousands of other apps like Slack and Trello.

-Wrike Price: The free plan includes unlimited tasks and users; upgrade for $9.80/user/month (billed annually) to the Professional plan that includes Gantt charts and shareable dashboards for up to 200 users.
+Wrike price: The free plan includes unlimited tasks and users; upgrade for $9.80/user/month (billed annually) to the Team plan that includes Gantt charts, automations, shareable dashboards, and more for up to 25 users.

 Best simple project management software